MOTSUMI BUSH COURSES

 EUGENE LE ROUX

 Eugene is a Senior Lecturer.
-He has been a Nature Guide since 1998, and is a FGASA Level 3 Advanced Trails Guide.
+He has been a Nature Guide since 1998, and is a FGASA Professional Trails Guide and Tracker L3.
 He has also made his mark in conservation management, and was a section warden of a 100 000ha Big 4 Game reserve in the Kalahari for 6 years, prior to joining MOTSUMI.
 His passions include bush walks, working with people and mammals, with a special interest in Animal Behaviour.
 He is currently completing his Nature Conservation National Diploma through UNISA.
 Eugene brings a vibrant energy into the team, which also rubs off on the students!
 He is married to Elzan and has a baby boy, Christian.

 Dr JEFF WILLIAMS:

 OWEN BOOYSEN did the MOTSUMI Trails Course back in 2011.
-He is a Level 2 TG guide, and has extensive experience in overland safaris, especially in Botswana, and lodge guiding.
+He is an NQF4 Advanced TG guide and Tracker L2, and has extensive experience in overland safaris, especially in Botswana, and lodge guiding.
 He remains closely tied with MOTSUMI, often helping out with Birding, Tracking, Grasses and Shooting.